Coded Distributed Computing with Pre-set Assignments of Data and Output Functions: Main Results

+We present the proposed scheme FSCT in Section \ref{SchFewShot} as proof of Theorem \ref{ThmFewshot}.
+The reader can also refer to the toy example in Section \ref{SecToyExample} and the example in Section \ref{ExFSCT} for a more intuitive illustration of the design of FSCT and the meaning of corresponding parameters.

-\begin{remark} {Here $n_{i,z}^{\mathcal{S}}$ represents the \emph{designed} number of LCs transmitted by Node $i$ with regard to the $(z,\mathcal{S})$-mapped IVs.} When the number of unknown IVs is too large compared to the number of known IVs for some nodes, this unbalance leads to the second term in $L_{\textnormal{fsct}}$.
+\begin{remark} Here $n_{i,z}^{\mathcal{S}}$ represents the \emph{designed} number of linear combinations (LCs) transmitted by Node $i$ with regard to the $(z,\mathcal{S})$-mapped IVs.
+The first term in $L_{\textnormal{fsct}}$ corresponds to the lower bound provided in \eqref{lowerbound}.
+When some nodes that map fewer IVs require more IVs, the severe heterogeneity characterized by the violation of deficit condition leads to the second term in $L_{\textnormal{fsct}}$.
 Besides, the designed values of $n_{i,z}^{\mathcal{S}}$ for some $i\in\mathcal{S}$ may be too small to satisfy the feasible condition.
-To make all the encoded messages sent in FSCT decodable, we need extra communication cost which leads to the third term in $L_{\textnormal{fsct}}$. \end{remark}
+To make all the encoded messages sent in FSCT decodable, we need extra communication cost that leads to the third term in $L_{\textnormal{fsct}}$. \end{remark}